Make the Most of Your Doctor's Visit

 • Make a list of current medicines or bring the bottles.
 Include over the counter medicines (like aspirin), prescription medicines and dietary supplements (such as vitamins, minerals, or herbs).

 • Know your medical history, especially if this is your first visit.
-Include past and current medical conditions, procedures, including surgeries and complementary/alternative procedures (such as acupuncture).
+Include past and current medical conditions, procedures, including surgeries and complementary/alternative treatments.

 • Bring your personal information, if this is your first visit or if your information has changed.
 Include: